 I understand that everyone's situation is different and sometimes a post-divorce modification may be in order.
 Things change over time, and your arrangements may need to change.
 We can handle any kind of situation.
-To learn more, schedule a free initial consultation by calling my law office in McKinney at 972-529-5707.
+To learn more, schedule an initial consultation by calling my law office in McKinney at 972-529-5707.

 A Substantial Change In Circumstances

 The court will grant modifications to a child custody and/or child support agreement if one party has experienced a substantial change in circumstances.
 This may include the loss of a job, a significant change in income or the situation at the other parent's home has become toxic for the child, like when a parent is an active addict or engaged in criminal behavior that is a risk to the child.

 When you come to me, I will thoroughly review your situation and let you know what options are available, as well as your probable chances of success.
 I represent both people who are seeking a modification (ones who want it) and those who wish to challenge a modification request.